DIAGNijmegen/website-content/content/pages/vacancies/wisdom-teeth.md

 closed: false
 type: general
 picture: vacancies/wisdomteeth.jpg
-people: Thomas Maal, Tong Xi, Guido de Jong, Hossein Ghaeminia, Gilles Claeys, Bram van Ginneken, Stefaan Bergé
+people: Shankeeth Vinayahalingam, Thomas Maal, Tong Xi, Guido de Jong, Hossein Ghaeminia, Gilles Claeys, Bram van Ginneken, Stefaan Bergé
 template: vacancy-single
 description: We are looking for a PhD candidate to develop a deep-learning system that can predict, on the basis of clinical information, panoramic radiographs, and possibly cone-beam CT, if wisdom tooth removal is recommended.